Graceli95/Agentic_Customer_Project1/tasks/tasks-0001-prd-project-setup.md

 - Frontend tests will use Jest (configuration to be added)
 - All environment variables must be documented in `.env.example` files
 - Docker is optional for development but recommended for consistency
+- **TypeScript** is used for the frontend (not JavaScript) for better type safety and maintainability

 ---